 And find out where the washer/dryer is located -- all but one of our rentals had a laundry building on the premises so it made it easy to wash the sheets.

 We've found that the beds (with sheets and blankets provided) are usually comfortable but I never trust the pillow situation.
-My kids are use to their pillows so we always bring our own so I know everyone will sleep well.
+My kids sleep better on their pillows so we always bring our own so I know everyone will get a good night's sleep.
 And if you need a portable crib, I highly suggest bringing your own as we have never had good luck with finding one that I would trust.

 Towels are a hit or miss -- some places provide bath towels and others don't so be sure to check.

-Clothespins & a strong rope or clothesline -- especially handy for drying towels or tableclothes
+- Clothespins & a strong rope or clothesline -- one like this portable travel clothesline can hang up anywhere & is especially handy for drying towels or tableclothes

 Kitchens are stocked with the basics (along with items others have left behind as a donation to the cabin) and there will usually be a picnic table outside.